 HOW DO I KNOW IF STUDENT AFFAIRS IS THE RIGHT FIELD FOR ME?

 The best way to know is to do some homework by exploring the field on your own and talking to others in the profession.
 Graduate school may be the next step in one’s educational journey, but it’s also an entry into a profession.
 WMU HESA considers the application process an educational one and we highly encourage all prospective students to do their own homework and participate in pre-engagement activities to help insure not only a good fit, but also start themselves with the best possible grounding in the profession.
-Check out this article.

-Conduct an informational interview or job shadow with someone already in the profession of student affairs.
+• Conduct an informational interview or job shadow with someone already in the profession of student affairs.

-Websites to learn about student affairs:
+Resources to learn more about pursuing a careers in student affairs:

 Once you decide you want to apply to graduate school